 Hostess Brands Inc., the bankrupt maker of Wonder bread, said no competing bids were received for its snack-cake business including Twinkies, resulting in a proposed auction to be canceled.

-A joint offer from Apollo Global Management LLC (APO) and C. Dean Metropoulos & Co. was the only qualified bid received by the deadline, lawyers for hostess said in court papers filed today in U.S. Bankruptcy Court in White Plains, New York.
+A joint offer from Apollo Global Management LLC (APO:US) and C. Dean Metropoulos & Co. was the only qualified bid received by the deadline, lawyers for hostess said in court papers filed today in U.S. Bankruptcy Court in White Plains, New York.
 “Accordingly, pursuant to the bidding procedures order, no auction will be conducted and buyer is the successful bidder,” the lawyers said.

 Apollo and Metropoulos offered as much as $410 million for the Hostess snack-cake business, which also includes CupCakes, Ding Dongs and Ho Hos, and other assets, including five bakeries and equipment.